-Who: Learner with facilitator’s review
+Who: Learner with Educator/Facilitator’s review and additions

-The recommended (adaptable) assessment forms for use with the Evaluation and Evolution process are GoogleDoc-based so they are easily copyable/transferable/editable and transparent.
+The recommended (adaptable) assessment forms for use with the Evaluation and Evolution process are Google Doc-based so they are easily copyable/transferable/editable and transparent.
 Adding/removing module components individualizes each person’s form and helps further individualize the learning path too.
 The forms are also designed to allow for input and participation from a person’s entire learning team (family, friends, teachers, mentors, etc.).
-The forms can be adapted to be used for:

 Q: Are all aspects of this Evaluation and Evolution component necessary?